 Mission, Vision, and Values

-- Integrity: The College will conduct itself in a fair and honest manner.
-Our business will be conducted in a transparent manner to our members and the public.
+- Integrity: The College will conduct itself in a professional, fair, honest, and transparent manner to our members and the public.

-- Accountability: We must be accountable to the public, government, and our members by following policy and conducting investigations in a fair, equitable and confidential manner.
+- Accountability: The College will be accountable to the public, government, and our members by following policy and conducting investigations in a fair, equitable, and confidential manner.

 The College of Medical Laboratory Technologists of Manitoba is established as a body corporate.

 The College must carry out its activities and govern its members in a manner that serves and protects the public interest.

 The College has the capacity and, subject to this Act, the rights, powers and privileges of a natural person.

 The membership of the College consists of the persons whose names are on a register and who have paid the fees provided for in the by-laws.